-Now that you have found that perfect client, you’re ready to dive headfirst into an exciting new project.
+Now that you’ve found that perfect client, it’s time to dive headfirst into an exciting new project.
 But wait, there is one last thing you need in place before you start wireframing, open up Sketch, or write that first line of code.
 The contract.

-Web design contracts and negotiations can be tedious and can dampen the energy of a project.
-However, they are crucial to success and will protect you and your company if things take a wrong turn during the project.
+A web design contract and subsequent negotiations can be tedious and can dampen the energy of a project.
+However, they are crucial to the project’s success.
+And more importantly, will protect you and your company if things take a wrong turn.

 Absolutely!
 The goal of a contract is to protect both parties in the event that someone doesn’t hold up their end of the bargain.
 We all wish we could take people at their word.
 But the reality is you need to take steps to make sure you’re covered if disaster strikes.